Use Poetry with JFrog CLI

 Configuration Notes

 • Config sets resolution only: jf poetry-config configures dependency resolution but not a deployer repository.
-To publish, pass --repo directly on jf poetry publish (Wrapped Mode) or use native poetry publish (Native Mode).
+To publish, pass --repository directly on jf poetry publish (Wrapped Mode) or use native poetry publish (Native Mode).

 • Run once per project: Re-run when changing the resolution repository.